cyberomin/cyberomin.github.io/_posts/2020-01-28-automating-customer-service.md

 categories: tech
 description: "As a company, it’s safe to say we live inside of Slack"
 ---
 As a company, it’s safe to say we live in Slack.
 It’s where we work, collaborate and pretty much keep an eye on everything that’s happening in the company.
-For instance, daily stand up happens inside of Slack.
-We get all sorts of notifications for the different monitoring services we run inside of Slack.
+For instance, daily stand up happens inside Slack.
+We get all sorts of notifications for the different monitoring services we run inside Slack.
 Our project/product management tool sends a notification to Slack.
 Slack is our God view.
 So it made sense to bring in customer service to Slack.

 <img src="{{ site.url }}/assets/article_images/altalabs/form.png"/>
 _Contact Us Form_